Vuzix/sdk-usbcviewer/README.md

 ## Usage

 ### Common
 The SDK exposes functionality of the external hardware.
-You must explicitly connect to each interface before it may be used.
-Do so by calling
-`connect()` on the appropriate interface class.
+There are multiple SDK interface classes to handle each set of related behaviors.
+These are described in subsequent sections below.
+Before using the specific behavior of each interface class, you must explicitly connect to the interface.
+To do so, create an instance of the appropriate interface class, then call its `connect()` method.

 If the USB-C Viewer is not available, the `connect()` call will throw an exception.
-You may optionally query `isDeviceAvailable()` prior to `connect()` to prevent this.
+You may optionally query `isDeviceAvailable()` prior to `connect()` to avoid generatiung an exception.

 Close the connection by calling `disconnect()` when the interface is no longer required.

-To track whether or not you have connected you may evaluate the `connected` boolean property.
+To track whether or not you have connected you may evaluate the `connected` boolean property of the interface class.

 A sample of that flow, minus exception handling, might look like: